-Arimidex and Weight Gain
+Arimidex and Weight Gain: An Overview

 ).
 Weight gain with Arimidex occurs in up to 9 percent of people taking the drug.
 However, it is difficult to tell if this weight gain is caused by Arimidex or by other factors, due to the way clinical studies of Arimidex were designed.

 Before most medicines are approved, they must go through several clinical studies where thousands of people are given a particular medicine and compared to a group of people not given the medicine.
 In these studies, side effects are always carefully documented.
 This way, it is possible to see what side effects occur, how often they appear, and how they compare to the group not taking the medicine.

 , Arimidex cannot be compared to a placebo ("sugar pill").
 Therefore, it is difficult to tell if a side effect is due to Arimidex, other factors, or a combination of both.